vanguardbackup/docs/frequently-asked-questions.md

 Alternatively, for critical issues, you can email security@vanguardbackup.com.

 ### Is there an API available for Vanguard?
-Currently, Vanguard does not offer an API.
+Vanguard does offer an API.
+You can read more about it by visiting the [API Introduction](api/introduction) page.

 If you have a question that's not answered here, please make a post on our [GitHub Discussions page](https://github.com/vanguardbackup/vanguard/discussions).